Tōkaidōchū Hizakurige

+The two main characters are Yajirobē (彌次郎兵衛) and Kitahachi (喜多八), a pair of pilgrims traveling from Edo to Kyoto to the Ise Grand Shrine.
+Their names are often shortened to just Yaji and Kita.

+As well as being a comic work, Hizakurige also serves as a guidebook, providing information and anecdotes about various regions along the Tōkaidō.
+The book was published during a tourism boom in the Edo Period and is one of many guidebooks that was written to meet public appetite for sight-seeing.

-The two main characters, traveling from Edo to Kyoto on their pilgrimage to Ise Grand Shrine, are called Yajirobē (彌次郎兵衛) and Kitahachi (喜多八).
-The book, while written in a comical style, was written as a traveler's guide to the Tōkaidō Road.
-It details famous landmarks at each of the 53 post towns along the road, where the characters, often called Yaji and Kita, frequently find themselves in hilarious situations.
+It details famous landmarks at each of the 53 stations along the road, where the characters, frequently find themselves in comedic situations.
 They travel from station to station, predominantly interested in food, sake, and women.
-As Edo men, they view the world through an Edo lens, deeming themselves more cultured and savvy in comparison to the countrymen they meet.
+As Edo men, they view the world through an Edo lens, deeming themselves more cultured than the countrymen they meet.

-Hizakurige is comic novel that also provides information and anecdotes regarding various regions along the Tōkaidō.
-Tourism was booming during the Edo Period, when this was written.
-This work is one of many guidebooks that proliferated, to whet the public's appetite for sight-seeing.

 A second book was also written, called Zoku Hizakurige, which includes material on the Kiso Valley, Konpira, and Miyajima.

-Some of the episodes from this novel have been illustrated by famous ukiyo-e artists, such as Hiroshige in his One Hundred Views of Edo.
+Some of the scenes from Hizakurige have been illustrated by famous ukiyo-e artists, such as Hiroshige in his One Hundred Views of Edo.

 Yaji and Kita's travels

-As they make their way, they leave behind a trail of crude jokes and plentiful puns.
-They make fun of a daimyō procession, cheat shopkeepers out of money, and get cheated in turn.
-At one inn, they make fools of themselves because they do not know how to use the bathtub; they burn themselves on the bottom, rather than asking for help.
+The pair's journey is illustrated by crude jokes and puns.
+They make fun of a daimyō procession, cheat shopkeepers out of money, and get cheated themselves.
+At one inn, they end up humiliated as they do not know how to use the bathtub; burning themselves rather than asking for help.

-In Ueno, one of them pretends to be Ikku himself, before he is found to be an impostor.
-On that occasion, they burn themselves and debate how to eat the hot stones that they have been served by the innkeeper.
-They are soon revealed as fools: The stones are for drying out the konjac to improve the flavor, not for eating.
+In Ueno, one of them pretends to be Ikku, the book's author, before he is found to be an imposter.
+Also in Ueno, the pair burn themselves after trying to eat some hot stones that they have been served by an inkeeper, not realising that the hot stones are for drying out the konjac to improve the flavor.

-Comic events often ensue when Yaji or Kita try to sneak into bed with women, which happens at various inns along the road.
+Yaji and Kita often try to sneak into bed with women at various inns along the road.